POLICY OF COLLEGIATE GIRLS’ HIGH SCHOOL REGARDING THE ADMISSION OF LEARNERS TO THE SCHOOL

-4.1 A parent will be required to complete an application form for admission, which must be provided to him/her by the school principal.
+4.1 A parent will be required to complete an application form for admission, which must be provided to him/her by the school.

-4.2 Together with the application form, the parent must submit to the principal an official birth certificate of the learner.
-Should the parent be unable to furnish a birth certificate, the learner may be provisionally admitted until a copy of the certificate has been obtained from the Department of Home Affairs.
-The principal is required to inform the parents that any false statement with regard to the age of the learner constitutes a crime.
-The parent must ensure that the admission of the learner is finalised within three months following provisional admission.
+4.2 Together with the application form, the parent must submit to the School an official unabridged birth certificate of the learner.
+Should the parent be unable to furnish an unabridged birth certificate, a certified copy of the abridged birth certificate of the learner and certified copies of both parent’s Identity documents must be supplied, until a copy of the unabridged birth certificate has been obtained from the Department of Home Affairs.

-4.4 Should a learner move from one public school to another, the principal must complete a transfer card and either hand it to the parent or forward it to the other school.
+4.3 Should a learner move from one public school to another, the principal of the previous school must complete a transfer card and either hand it to the parent or forward it to the school.

-4.5 The complete list of documentation required for admission is set out in Schedule A below.
+4.4 The complete list of documentation required for admission is set out in Annexure A, as attached hereto.

 5. ORDER OF PREFERENCE REGARDING APPLICATIONS FOR ADMISSION